Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Federated Anonymous Blocklisting

 We remark that the $\mathsf{Auth}$ and $\mathsf{Verify}$ algorithms take as parameter the set of trusted realms for the target realm.
 Thus, the establishment of trust relationships between realms is handled outside of the FAB scheme and it is up to the callers of both algorithms to use the correct realms.

 Figure~\ref{fig:flow} shows an example execution flow of a FAB scheme.
-First, an user $U$ registers their identity to the Identity Provider and receives a credential signed by it.
-In order to authenticate to target realm $R$, $U$ must first obtain $R$'s state $st_R$ and the state of all of its trusted realms $\{st_i\}_{i\in I}$.
-Once $U$ receives this information from the Realm Directory, the $\mathsf{Auth}$ algorithm is executed to create a pseudonym $ps^R_U$, a proof of non-membership to $R$'s blocklist $\overline{w^R_U}$ and a proof $\pi$.
-When $R$ receives the authentication attempt, it first retrieves the state of its trusted realms in order to obtain the latest updates.
-Then, it executes the $\mathsf{Verify}$ algorithm to check the validity of the proof.
+First, an user $U$ registers their identity to $IP$ and receives a signed credential.
+In order to authenticate to target realm $R$, $U$ must first obtain from the Realm Directory $R$'s state $st_R$ and the state of all of its trusted realms $\{st_i\}_{i\in I}$.
+Then, $U$ executes the $\mathsf{Auth}$ algorithm to create a pseudonym $ps^R_U$, a proof of non-membership to $R$'s blocklist $\overline{w^R_U}$ and a proof $\pi$.
+When $R$ receives the authentication attempt, it first retrieves the state of its trusted realms to obtain the latest updates.
+Finally, it executes the $\mathsf{Verify}$ algorithm validate $\pi$.